Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 ```

 In fact, `Node` is actually just a trait for some object (some subtype of `Operator`), we haven't
-define any type that store the output of each node in the graph, so here let's define a `CachedNode`
+defined the type that store the output of each node in the graph, so here let's define a `CachedNode`
 which will cache the forward evaluation result of `Node`:

 ```julia